HarshitaMBharadwaj/Data_Highway/README.md

-## Data Integrity and Best Practices

-The systematic execution of these procedures is paramount in ensuring data integrity.
-The methodical approach adheres to industry standards and best practices, contributing to the reliability and robustness of the resultant dataset.
-This refined dataset is well-prepared for subsequent analyses and visualizations, providing a solid foundation for meaningful insights.

-####Do check out the folder with the document make sure to unzip it
+#### Do check out the folder with the document make sure to unzip it